MONOLITHIC CONCRETE CONSTRUCTION

 PROS AND CONS OF MONOLITHIC CONCRETE CONSTRUCTION

 Monolithic construction is often a much faster method for laying down the foundation of homes and is popular for developments where lots of homes need to be built quickly.
 There are a few other benefits to monolithic concrete construction, but there are also some disadvantages, leading companies to sometimes choose step-wise construction methods over the monolithic alternative.
-Before choosing a concrete service for your needs, learn the positives and negatives of monolithic construction:
+Before choosing a concrete service for your needs, learn the positives and negatives of monolithic construction.

 MONOLITHIC CONSTRUCTION FAILURES

 - Not as versatile: Monolithic construction isn’t ideal for some projects.
-For example, it’s not available in times where the home has lots of fill dirt underneath it.
+For example, it’s not available where the home has lots of fill dirt underneath it.
 You’ll often find a great deal of fill dirt in sites where many holes have had to be filled.
 Placing a monolithic slab over fill dirt can raise the likelihood that the concrete will crack.
 Step-wise construction, in contrast, can adjust to fill dirt and other conditions.

 - Carbon intensive: One of the most significant downsides to monolithic concrete construction is that it’s the most carbon-intensive of all building construction methods.
-The embodied carbon found in monolithic concrete structures tends to be quite high.
+The embodied carbon found in monolithic structures tends to be quite high.
 This level of carbon isn’t environmentally friendly and can cause some builders not to use it as a result.

 - Expensive for certain homesites: At times, monolithic concrete construction can be far more expensive than other options.
 Homes on slopes will require far too much concrete for a monolithic pour and end up being too expensive.

-- Cracking due to excess weight: Monolithic construction isn’t a great choice for times when you have significant weight loads on your structure.
+- Cracking due to excess weight: Monolithic construction isn’t a great choice when you have significant weight loads on your structure.
 For example, block exterior walls can cause the perimeter to crack if it was built via a monolithic pour.

 - Can’t be used for elevated homes: Sometimes, local regulations cause a home to be elevated, such as when a home is being constructed in a flood zone.
 Since monolithic foundations are often much shallower than others, they won’t be able to elevate the home properly to meet the local safety codes or appearance regulations.